 One Word… Fiber!

 Have I mentioned lately how awesome fiber is?
 No?
 Well, here it is: fiber is fan-freakin’-tastic!
 Found exclusively in the cell wall of plants, fiber provides bulk to stool (making it easier to pass) and feeds the probiotic bacteria living in our guts.
-(For a lot more information, check out my new e-book Fantastic Fiber) The types of fiber found in fruit can not only promote regularity, but also reduce inflammation, reduce risk of heart disease, improve blood sugar control, slow down the absorption of simple sugars (hence why fruit tends to have a low glycemic load, despite having a relatively high sugar content), bind to substances in the digestive tract (such as bile salts and toxins), protect against colorectal cancer, and help our gut critters flourish and produce beneficial short-chain fatty acids.
+The types of fiber found in fruit can not only promote regularity, but also reduce inflammation, reduce risk of heart disease, improve blood sugar control, slow down the absorption of simple sugars (hence why fruit tends to have a low glycemic load, despite having a relatively high sugar content), bind to substances in the digestive tract (such as bile salts and toxins), protect against colorectal cancer, and help our gut critters flourish and produce beneficial short-chain fatty acids.

 Aron PM & Kennedy JA.
 “Flavan-3-ols: nature, occurrence and biological activity.”
 Mol Nutr Food Res.
 2008 Jan;52(1):79-104.